 Get support to quit for good

 Some people find it hard to stop smoking.
-We provide support options that can help.
+Most people who quit have tried to quit before.

-If you are vaping as a way to help you quit smoking, you can work with a stop smoking advisor.
+If you smoke and vape, you can work with a stop smoking advisor.
 They can give you free advice and support to quit smoking for good.

 Vaping if you do not smoke cigarettes